Skip to main content

 “Teach the Teachers” Workshop

 Each Teacher Leader will create a professional development workshop for colleagues at their school.
-This development process is facilitated through video conferences throughout the school year to discuss, plan and structure these experiences with Montshire Educators, as well as fellow Teacher Leaders.
+This process is supported with video conferences throughout the school year with Montshire Educators and fellow Teacher Leaders.
+Depending on the number of participants, this may take place over 1 or 2 afternoon sessions lasting about 60-90 minutes after school, ending by 4:30pm.

-• Want to strengthen their expertise in STEM learning
+• You want to strengthen your expertise in STEM education

-• Have at least two years of classroom experience
+• You have at least two years of classroom experience